gbmhunter/blog/content/mathematics/geometry/triangles/_index.md

 ## Law of Cosines

-The Law of Cosines (also known as the cosine formula or cosine rule[^wikipedia-law-of-cosines]) is an equation similar to the [Law of Sines](#law-of-sines) which lets you calculate unknown sides and opposite angles if you know some of the others.
+The Law of Cosines (also known as the cosine formula or cosine rule[^wikipedia-law-of-cosines]) is an equation similar to the [Law of Sines](#law-of-sines) which lets you calculate unknown sides and opposite angles of any triangle (not just right-angled triangles) if you know some of the others.

-### Equation
+### The Equation

 The Law of Cosines equation is: